Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 ```

+- The Module Pattern in JavaScript is a design pattern that helps in organizing and encapsulating code.
+- It allows you to create private and public members, which helps in maintaining a clean global scope and avoiding naming conflicts.
+- The Module Pattern is particularly useful for creating reusable components and managing state.

 ### Tradeoffs

 - Encapsulation: The values within a module are scoped to that specific module.
 Values that aren't explicitly exported are not available outside of the module.